eemilhaa/walkability-analysis/README.md

 In this post I will analyze urban walkability with two network-based approaches.
 First, I will focus on the structure of a street network by simply calculating intersection densities.
 Then, with a bit more complex approach, I will run a city-wide routing analysis to find out how different points of interest can be accessed on foot within an urban area.

-The data and tools used in the analysis are all open.
-The street network and urban features are from OpenStreetMap (OSM), and the different analyses are done using the [OSMnx](https://osmnx.readthedocs.io/en/stable/), [pandana](https://udst.github.io/pandana/) and [geopandas](https://geopandas.org/) python packages.
-Visualizations are a mix of matplotlib and seaborn.
-While in this post I mainly analyze the walkability in Warsaw, Poland, the workflow is directly transferable across any city with sufficient OSM data.
+The data and tools used are all open.
+The street network and urban features are from [OpenStreetMap](https://www.openstreetmap.org/) (OSM), and all analyses are done using the [OSMnx](https://osmnx.readthedocs.io/en/stable/), [pandana](https://udst.github.io/pandana/) and [geopandas](https://geopandas.org/) python packages.
+Visualizations are a mix of [matplotlib](https://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/).

 <br/>